 Dunster Castle has been here for over 600 years and is situated on top of a hill, offering panoramic views across the surrounding countryside and Bristol Channel.

-The gardens offer a beautiful riverside walk where you will see pretty rose bushes, bright green fields and ancient bridges.
+The gardens offer a beautiful riverside walk where you’ll see pretty rose bushes, bright green fields and ancient bridges.

-And if you climb to the gardens at the top of the house then this is where you will find the 360 degree views of the surrounding countryside that will take your breath away.
+And if you climb to the gardens at the top of the house then this is where you’ll find the 360-degree views of the surrounding countryside that will take your breath away.

 The National Trust is also renowned for bringing history to life at its places.
 A spot of archery was happening in the gardens when I visited so you might also be lucky to see something extra special during your visit!